Denali: Weather station

-The Japan Alpine Club installed a meteorological station on a ridge near the summit of Denali at an elevation of 18733 ft in 1990.
+The Japanese Alpine Club installed a meteorological station on a ridge near the summit of Denali at an elevation of 18733 ft in 1990.
 In 1998, this weather station was donated to the International Arctic Research Center at the University of Alaska Fairbanks.
 In June 2002, a weather station was placed at the 19000 ft level.
 This weather station was designed to transmit data in real-time for use by the climbing public and the science community.
 Since its establishment, annual upgrades to the equipment have been performed with instrumentation custom built for the extreme weather and altitude conditions.
 This weather station is the third-highest weather station in the world.

 The weather station recorded a temperature of -75.5 °F on December 1, 2003.
 On the previous day of November 30, 2003, a temperature of -74.4 °F combined with a wind speed of 18.4 mph to produce a North American record windchill of -118.1 °F.

 Even in July, this weather station has recorded temperatures as low as -22.9 °F and windchills as low as -59.2 °F.

 Historical record

 According to the National Park Service, in 1932 the Liek-Lindley expedition recovered a self-recording minimum thermometer left near Browne's Tower, at about 15000 ft, on Denali by the Stuck-Karstens party in 1913.
 The spirit thermometer was calibrated down to -95 °F, and the lowest recorded temperature was below that point.
 Harry J. Liek took the thermometer back to Washington, D.C. where it was tested by the United States Weather Bureau and found to be accurate.
 The lowest temperature that it had recorded was found to be approximately -100 F. Another thermometer was placed at the 15000 ft level by the U.S. Army Natick Laboratory, and was there from 1950 to 1969.
-The coldest temperature recorded during that period was also -100 °F.
+The lowest temperature recorded during that period was also -100 °F.